andrew/ultimate-awesome/README.md

 - [awesome-foundationdb](https://github.com/FoundationDB/awesome-foundationdb) - List of FoundationDB resources.
 - [awesome-atmos](https://github.com/MeteoAI/awesome-atmos) - A curated list of awesome Python libraries, software and resources in Atmosphere, Environment and Machine Learning.
 - [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
-- [awesome-provable](https://github.com/awesomo4000/awesome-provable) - A curated set of links to formal methods involving provable code.
-- [awesome-programming](https://github.com/hardikvasa/awesome-programming) - A curated list of awesome programming talks, articles, books, resources and more!.
 - [awesome-machine-learning-fluid-mechanics](https://github.com/ikespand/awesome-machine-learning-fluid-mechanics) - Curated list for ML in FM.
 - [awesome-fintech](https://github.com/moov-io/awesome-fintech) - A curated collection of open source fintech libraries and resources.
 - [awesome-kubeflow](https://github.com/terrytangyuan/awesome-kubeflow) - A curated list of awesome projects and resources related to Kubeflow (a CNCF incubating project) .